yashwanthm/cowin-vaccine-booking/README.md

 * Paid/Free selection
 * Age Group Selection

-# API for integrating link based booking into your app
+# API for integrating link based booking into your app/Notifications system
 This API allows you to open a URL from within your application where a user will be readily available to book.
 Support for passing user's token coming soon.
 Please report an issue if you need this expedited.

 ### URL Pattern: